damoores/Snippets/README.md

 ## PropertyNames Protocol/Extension
 This protocol and conforming extension will (generally) return a list of the Swift object's property names as an array of Strings.
 I stumbled across while trying to re-factor my CloudKit Record constructor methods.
 It bothered me to repeatedly pass in Keys as String, because DRY and Strings are prone to typos.
+Typos suck.
 Also, use of flatMap removes need for optional unwrapping.

 ```Swift
 protocol PropertyNames {